microverseinc/ror-social-scaffold/README.md

 ## Database

-- Whenever you ask someone to befriend someone, you create an instance of Friendship table.
+- Whenever you ask to befriend someone, you create an instance of Friendship table.
 - Whenever you accept the friendship, you create another instance, with ids reversed.

 ## Getting started